 - Green Municipal Fund – $530 million

-- The 2 Billion Trees Program – $340 million
+- 2 Billion Trees Program – $340 million

 - Global Innovation Clusters – $202.3 million

 The Fraser Institute study also described Canada’s Regional Development Agencies (RDA) as an example of “Ottawa spending significant taxpayer money and accomplishing little.”
-The report noted that the seven federal agencies overseeing the program are projected to spend $1.5 billion in fiscal year 2024-25, employing 1,977 full-time staff.
+The report said the seven federal agencies overseeing the program are projected to spend $1.5 billion in fiscal year 2024–25, employing 1,977 full-time staff.
 It said these agencies aim to redistribute taxpayer money to private firms to boost economic growth but “report vague objectives and results that make it difficult for government officials or Parliamentarians to assess the efficacy of the spending.”

-Meanwhile, the 2 Billion Trees program, launched with a $3.2 billion investment, has also faced criticism for falling behind schedule.
-The report flagged significant execution issues, citing a 2023 report from the Office of the Auditor General, which found that only 2.3 percent of the planned trees had been planted as of 2022.
+Meanwhile, the 2 Billion Trees Program, launched with a $3.2 billion investment, has also faced criticism for falling behind schedule.
+The Fraser Institute report flagged significant execution issues, citing a 2023 report from the Office of the Auditor General, which found that only 2.3 percent of the planned trees had been planted as of 2022.
 The study also noted that the program had already spent $480.5 million—15 percent of its total 10-year budget.
 In a November 2024 press release, the government said it had so far signed or is negotiating agreements to plant 716 million trees.

 The Epoch Times contacted the federal departments and entities overseeing these programs, including the Department of Innovation, Natural Resources Canada, and the Federation of Canadian Municipalities, but did not receive a response by publication time.